-Security has been taken into account starting with the design stage: server-side configuration lets you specify strong authentication and security rules in order to ensure SQL database security.
+Security has been taken into account starting with the design stage: server-side configuration lets admins specify strong authentication and security rules in order to ensure SQL database security.

 Three-Tier Architecture to Protect your SQL Databases